 His concept caught on around the world and gardeners everywhere were excited about growing more food in a smaller space.
 It not only helped people improve their wellbeing with more healthy produce, it also helped populations around the world grow enough food to feed their communities.

 Bartholomew’s concepts are still very relevant today and used by both gardening hobbyists as well as families and communities growing food to feed many people.
-It’s space-saving approach, produces a larger amount of produce, and bonus….it’s easy to learn.
+It’s a space-saving approach, produces a larger amount of produce, and bonus….it’s easy to learn.

 Square Foot Gardening for Beginners